rOpenHealth/rpcdsearch/README.md

 David A. Springate, Evangelos Kontopantelis

-This package will very likely be merged with the rEHR package at some point.
-See the [rEHR vignette](https://github.com/rOpenHealth/rEHR/blob/master/vignettes/introduction-to-rehr.pdf) for more details on this package.
+This package has been merged with the [rEHR](https://github.com/rOpenHealth/rEHR/blob/master/vignettes/introduction-to-rehr.pdf) package.
+See the [rEHR codelists vignette](https://github.com/rOpenHealth/rEHR/blob/master/vignettes/codelists.pdf) for details and see the [Introduction to rEHR vignette](https://github.com/rOpenHealth/rEHR/blob/master/vignettes/introduction-to-rehr.pdf) for more details on this package.
+Further updates will be made there and this repository will no longer be updated.

-The package is currently only tested with [CPRD](www.cprd.com) data, but it should be trivial to configure it with other EHR data.
-See the [ehr_system](https://github.com/rOpenHealth/rpcdsearch/blob/master/R/ehr_system.R) code for details of how the interface with CPRD is implemented.
-This is the same system that is used in rEHR.

 Clinical code search and build methodology will be published in a forthcoming paper.

-rpcdsearch is not yet on CRAN but you can install from github using devtools:
+rpcdsearch is not on CRAN but you can install from github using devtools:

 ```R
 install.packages("devtools")